What’s on the horizon?

 Horizon scanning advisory group

-The role of the Horizon Scanning Advisory Group is to advise the Council on its horizon scanning programme, which aims to identify developments in biological and medical research in order to inform how the Council prioritises and carries out its work.
+The role of the Horizon Scanning Advisory Group is to lead the Council's horizon scanning programme, which aims to identify developments in biological and medical research in order to inform how the Council prioritises and carries out its work.
 The Group is comprised of Council members, who each serve a two-year term on the Group.

 Chair of the Council, Professor of Philosophy at Queen’s University Belfast